 - Additional Services: Any other services not explicitly mentioned in the tour description.

-- Meals: Dinner is not included.
+- Dinner is not included.

 - Tips: Gratuities for the staff are optional but appreciated.